Lancelotbronner/BevyInspector/README.md

 Save your queries to the project, allowing quick access to what you care about.

 Currently the query format is either `*` or a comma-separated list of full component name.

+### Triggers Tab

+Trigger events in your app within the editor.

 ### Schema Tab